andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-First, I logged into dc-1 and client-1 as jane_admin.
-On dc-1 I opened Powershell and pinged "Mainframe" (just a random word).
-Nothing will come up because the word mainframe is not cached in the DNS of the computer.
-I checked this by typing ipconfig /displaydns.
+To start, I logged into the VMs for dc-1 and client-1 as jane_admin.
+On dc-1, I opened Powershell and pinged "Mainframe" (just a random word).
+Nothing came up because the word "Mainframe" is not cached in the DNS of dc-1.
+I confirmed this by typing ipconfig /displaydns.
 </p>
 <br />